pkibbey/pkibbey.github.io/src/content/projects/arduino-robot-football.md

 ---
-title: "Building an Arduino-Powered Robot Football Team"
+title: "Robot Football: Building an Autonomous Arduino Player"
-description: "Creating autonomous soccer-playing robots using Arduino, computer vision, and real-time control systems."
+description: "Creating a football-playing robot with Arduino, computer vision, and a React Native control app that can play autonomously or be manually controlled."
-pubDate: "2023-12-15"
+pubDate: "2023-03-15"
 color: "linear-gradient(to bottom right, #E67E22, #D35400)"
 tags: ["Robotics", "Arduino", "Computer Vision", "Electronics", "Engineering"]
 ---